mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/edge-lb-architecture-deep-dive/index.md

 In the event of Edge-LB pool update, the `dcos-template` re-generates the HAProxy load balancer configuration from the Edge-LB pool configuration file and signals `lbmgr` to reload the existing HAProxy configuration in real-time.

 # A closer look at Edge-LB pools
 The Edge-LB pool provides the core load balancing functionality for Edge-LB software.
-However, there are no Edge-LB pool instances created by default.
+Edge-LB automatically provisions pools using pool templates.
+A default pool template is created at the time of Edge-LB installation.

 To create a pool instance, you must define configuration settings in a pool configuration file.
 You can set up load balancing for one service or for multiple services using the same pool configuration file, depending on your application and network requirements.

 Edge-LB pool has two sub-components:
 - Load balancing manager (lbmgr)